 Tia Loukkola is Director for the Institutional Development unit, which encompasses various activities – such as IEP and EUA’s Council for Doctoral Education – with particular focus on providing services and support to EUA’s members as well as EUA’s quality assurance-related activities.

 Tia has responsibility for all activities related, in particular, to quality assurance and transparency.
 This includes the management of EUA’s Institutional Evaluation Programme, the European Quality Assurance Forum and various projects run by the unit and representing EUA in the E4 Group’s discussions.

 Before joining EUA in April 2008 she worked at the University of Turku for ten years in various capacities both in faculty and central administration.
 Most of her work was related to study and international affairs of the university, while she also gained experience in budgeting and human resources.
 Before moving to EUA, she worked as Planning Officer on strategic management and as Quality Manager of the University.

 Tia Loukkola holds a Master’s degree in French language and culture with minors in journalism, Spanish language and culture, and comparative literature from the University of Turku.

-His main focus lies in the area of quality of higher education, with an emphasis given to quality assurance, prior learning recognition and meaningful students’ participation in HE governance.
-Member of the Steering Committee of the ESU Quality Assurance Student Experts’ Pool and a former QA expert of the Polish Accreditation Committee (PKA).
-He has been engaged in the students’ movement for many years, formerly served as an International Officer of the Students’ Parliament of the Republic of Poland (PSRP) and an elected representative of the Students’ Union of the University of Warsaw.
-He has an academic background in economics and political science.
+Her main focus is in the area of quality of higher education, with an emphasis given to quality assurance, student-centred learning and meaningful students’ participation in HE governance.
+Gohar is a Member of the Steering Committee of the ESU Quality Assurance Student Experts’ Pool.

 Maria Kelo (Member)